HKavalos/ToGather/README.md

 ## Note

-If the run command doesn't work immediately please try relaunching the terminal!

 As of this moment, pip still does not install the full set of libraries needed to run a PyQt5 application, please use "sudo apt-get install python3-pyqt5" to resolve this.